-Both fighters are now free to resume their careers without further repercussions, although UKAD counts the cost.
+Both fighters can now resume their careers without further repercussions.
+However, UKAD counts the cost.

 A statement sent to WBN and released wider on Thursday said: “In response to a Freedom of Information (FOI) request regarding the costs to UK Anti-Doping (UKAD) of the case against Mr. Tyson Fury and Mr. Hughie Fury.

 “The money spent by UK Anti-Doping in the Fury case shows that if we determine evidence of doping, we will pursue a case against an athlete, coach, or doctor, regardless of their public profile or status.

 “In this case, two Anti-Doping Rule Violations were upheld.
 Two-year bans are given to each athlete.

 “As an arm’s length body of government, we are always careful about how we spend public money.

 “The consistent support of the UKAD Board and the Department of Digital, Culture, Media, and Sport ensures our legal decisions are made for the right reasons, not financial ones.”